How to dislodge a 200,000-ton ship from a Suez Canal wall

 The answer to that question will dictate what comes next.
 The salvors could have to find a way to lighten the vessel’s enormous weight so that it can be pulled to a less obstructive position.
 At the moment, it’s blocking the path of more than 100 vessels.

-The canal handles something like 10% of seaborne trade, spanning everything from finished goods to oil, gas, and dry-bulk commodities.
+The canal handles something like 10% of seaborne trade, spanning everything from finished goods to oil, gas and dry-bulk commodities.
 And those cargoes aren’t flowing while the Ever Given is stuck.

 The process of making the ship lighter means removing things like the ballast water, which helps keep ships steady when they’re at sea.
 Fuel will probably have to be unloaded too, Schuttavaer said.